PacLII Home | Databases | WorldLII | Search | Feedback

 The Plaintiff’s solicitors responded in a letter dated 14 March 2000 saying inter alia:

-“We do not believe it is the role of the Commissioner of Duties to tell parties what documents are required to be l be lodged.
+“We do not believe it is the role of the Commissioner of Stamp Duties to tell parties what documents are required to be lodged.
 Your office has been presented with certain documents for stamping - and your role is to stamp them under the provisions of the Stamp Duties Act.
 If you require further information before you stamp them, that is a right you have.

 In order, therefore, for us to advance the matter, please let us know the legal basis on which you have asked for a ‘Variation’ document, we certainly are not aware of any such basis.